iliachry/iliachry.github.io/pages/contact.md

 # Let's Connect

-*Whether you're interested in VR collaboration, metaverse solutions, research partnerships, or just want to discuss the future of technology – I'd love to hear from you.*
+*Whether you're interested in XR collaboration, metaverse solutions, software development, research partnerships, or just want to discuss the future of technology – I'd love to hear from you.*

 ---